stackforge/fuel-docs/pages/pre-install-guide/0091-glossary.rst

 See the `Security groups web page <http://docs.openstack.org/trunk/openstack-ops/content/security_groups.html>`_ for more information.

-Note that Savanna does does not provide a default security group.
+Note that Sahara does does not provide a default security group.
-See this `note in <https://review.openstack.org/#/c/71299/>`_ for information about defining a default security group for Savanna).
+See this `note in <https://review.openstack.org/#/c/71299/>`_ for information about defining a default security group for Sahara).

 STP
 ---